zio/zio/docs/reference/stream/zsink/creating-sinks.md

 Similar to the `ZStream` data type, we can create a `ZSink` using `fail` and `succeed` methods.

-A sink that doesn't consume any element from its upstream and successes with a value of `Int` type:
+A sink that doesn't consume any element from its upstream and succeeds with a value of `Int` type:

 ```scala mdoc:silent:nest
 val succeed: ZSink[Any, Any, Any, Nothing, Int] = ZSink.succeed(5)